qingkaikong/blog/43_support_vector_machine_part1/README.md

 <img src="https://raw.githubusercontent.com/qingkaikong/blog/master/43_support_vector_machine_part1/figures/figure_5.jpg" width="400"/>

 If we look at the margin of the black boundary, it will look like the following.
-Comparing with the margin of the red boundar, we can see this margin is much smaller in terms of size.
+Comparing with the margin of the red boundary, we can see this margin is much smaller in terms of size.

 <img src="https://raw.githubusercontent.com/qingkaikong/blog/master/43_support_vector_machine_part1/figures/figure_6.jpg" width="500"/>

-Now, we have our rules to select the best boundary line: we want to select the boudnary that has the largest margin - this is called "maximize the margin" in SVM.
+Now, we have our rules to select the best boundary line: we want to select the boundary that has the largest margin - this is called "maximize the margin" in SVM.
 In order to find the largest margin, we can see that only some circles and the rectangles are useful to control the size of the margin.
 Let's look at the above two figures again, and we realize that, only the ones near the buffer zone seems useful.
 We can highlight them using a thick black outline, see the figure below, these are called support vectors, since they provide the support to control the margins.

 <img src="https://raw.githubusercontent.com/qingkaikong/blog/master/43_support_vector_machine_part1/figures/figure_7.jpg" width="400"/>